ColdCode0214/CS539/index.md

 The orginial dataset contains 75000 images.
 We trained on our dataset containing 15000 images.

-There are 5000 images for each category.
+There are 5000 images for each category: COVID, Pneumonia, Normal.

 Here are three sample images from different categories:

 <p>
   <img src="assets/CP_595_2957_0048.png" alt="covid" width="250"/>